Camera Influence Fields

 CameraInfluenceFieldComponent

-Applies a camera priority influence when the player enters a spatial trigger volume.
+Applies a camera priority influence when an entity enters a spatial trigger volume.

 PropertyTypeDescription